-After Install once Restart windows and check the problem fixed if not follow the next step.
+After Install once Restart windows and check the problem is fixed if not follow the next step.

 Try the Inbuilt Audio Troubleshooting Tool

 After performing the Above Methods still problem not solved then.
 You can use the in-build Audio Troubleshooting tool which helps the internal problems.
 Windows Open Troubleshooting tool from windows control panel view by small icons and select Troubleshooting now on the left side select view all.

 Now select playing Audio, This will popup a new Troubleshooting window.
 Here click on Advanced and tick on apply repairs automatically.
 Now click next this will check for audio problems if found anything fixes itself.

 Change the bit rate in Play Back Devices

 Right-click the sound icon in the taskbar, at the bottom right of the screen.
 Select Playback Devices from the menu.

 Choose the current playback device (by default, it’s set to speakers) and double-click on it to open its properties.
 Now Go to the Advanced tab and change the bit rate to either, 24bit/44100 Hz or 24bit/192000Hz, depending on your speaker configuration.